apache/sling-org-apache-sling-starter/README.md

 contains everything needed to run the Launchpad in a single JAR file and a Web Application.

-It is not meant to be a production-ready setup, more as a way to facilitate experimenting and learning Sling.
+It is **not meant to be a production-ready setup**, more as a way to facilitate experimenting and learning Sling.

+See [Releasing a new version of the Sling starter](https://cwiki.apache.org/confluence/display/SLING/Releasing+a+new+version+of+the+Sling+Starter) for how to create a release of this module.

 How to run the Sling Starter module in Standalone mode
 ----------------------------------------